cronvel/terminal-kit/documentation.md

 KP_* keys needs `applicationKeypad()`, e.g. without it KP_1 will report '1' or END.

-Some terminal does not support `applicationKeypad()` at all, sometime turning numlock off can works, sometime not, so it is nearly impossible to differenciate (for example) a KP_1 from an END, or a KP_7 from a HOME.
+Some terminal does not support `applicationKeypad()` at all, sometime turning numlock off can works, sometime not, so it is nearly impossible to differentiate (for example) a KP_1 from an END, or a KP_7 from a HOME.